loominatrx/useful-roblox-resources/README.md

 1. [Forking](https://github.com/Loominagit/useful-roblox-resources/fork) this repo,
 2. Add those resources to your recently forked repo,
 3. Then submit a Pull Request.

+> Apologize if there are bad grammars at this readme, as English is not my native language! :)
+> Thanks for reading though!

 ### Foot notes
 [^1]: According to [this DevForum post](https://devforum.roblox.com/t//846799), session locking is a solution to dealing with the race condition between loading and saving data with DataStore API calls, when for instance, loading data is faster than the data being saved in a time frame despite saving data being first.